astronomer/astro-docs/ac/next/install-vm.md

 ## Step 4: Set Up the Webserver

-The Webserver is an Airflow core component that is responsible for rendering the Airflow UI.
+[The Webserver](https://airflow.apache.org/docs/apache-airflow/stable/security/webserver.html) is a core Airflow component that is responsible for rendering the Airflow UI.
 To configure it on its own machine, follow the steps below.

 1. Enable the Webserver by running the following: